amrvac/amrvac/doc/python.md

-Generates the mainpage.
-\mainpage
+# Python tools

+**Warning (Aug 2019): this document still needs to be updated!**

+# Introduction

 This document describes the use of Python for plotting MPI-AMRVAC 1D and 2D simulation data.  *The Python tools were initiated by Oliver Porth.*

 The Python macros are located in the directory `tools/python` and depend on [VTK](http://www.vtk.org)-bindings and the widespread [SciPy](http://www.scipy.org/) toolkit.

-\tableofcontents

-\section Installation
+# Installation

-\subsection distribution Python distribution
+## distribution Python distribution

 If you are a beginner at Python, we recommend using a pre-configured python-distribution such as